 - This event has passed.

-This is the second of three rounds of public meetings – the first round was a listening tour to discuss redistricting in general; the second round is complete and included dozens of hours of discussion about citizen maps and DRAFT Commission redistricting maps as well as any submitted redistricting maps; and the third round begins October 6 to discuss the Commission’s legislative and congressional maps.
+This is the second of three rounds of public meetings – the first round was a listening tour to discuss redistricting in general; the second round is underway and citizens can discuss DRAFT Commission redistricting maps as well as any submitted redistricting maps; and the third round will occur in October after the Commission has further developed legislative and congressional maps.
 One additional second round meeting will be held at 6 p.m. on Monday, September 20 with a third round of meetings to occur in October.

 WHO: Maryland Citizens Redistricting Commission

 WHAT: Virtual Meeting with Maryland Citizens Redistricting Commission

 (See tonight’s agenda here and Tuesday night agenda here)

 WHEN: Monday, September 13 and Tuesday, September 14 at 6:00 p.m. until all speakers are complete

 HOW TO JOIN THE MEETING OR SUBMIT TESTIMONY IN ADVANCE OF OR DURING THE VIRTUAL MEETING: To register for the meeting, sign up to give live testimony from your computer, tablet, or smartphone, or to simply watch the meeting, click here.
 The meeting will be streamed in both English and Spanish.
 You can also dial in by calling (301) 715-8592 and entering the webinar ID 886 3557 4607 tonight and webinar ID 828 1597 0737 on Tuesday.
 You can also submit your comments electronically or send a redistricting question to redistricting.commission@